 - TCEQ will exercise enforcement discretion and consider: 2019 point source emissions inventories to be timely if they were submitted on or before April 30, 2020; 2019 Mass Emissions Cap and Trade and Highly Reactive Volatile Organic Compound Emissions Cap and Trade annual compliance reports submitted on or before April 30, 2020 to be timely; and financial assurance updates due on or before April 30, 2020, that were submitted by May 15, 2020.
 Any delays in TPDES NetDMR reporting, TPDES individual and general permit reporting, and MS4 and MSGP reporting should be documented explaining what caused the delay.
 On request, the Executive Director may approve variations from the requirements of Title 30 TAC § 39.604 related to air permitting public notice signage requirements.

-- TCEQ customer service will be impacted, but work performed under TCEQ contracts is not subject to local COVID-19 stay-at-home orders.TCEQ buildings will be closed and the agency is only staffing a skeleton crew.The remaining employees will be teleworking through May 31, 2020.
+- TCEQ customer service will be impacted, but work performed under TCEQ contracts is not subject to local COVID-19 stay-at-home orders.TCEQ buildings will be closed and the agency is only staffing a skeleton crew.The remaining employees continue to be teleworking.
 TCEQ is still accepting TERP grants, but documents must be submitted by email or fax.

 - TCEQ has set up a clearinghouse of information for wastewater operators related to the onset of COVID-19, including assistance if an entity cannot operate its wastewater treatment system.